 The Fire Prevention Bureau is composed of one Battalion Chief, three Fire Captain Specialists, one Fire Prevention Specialist II, four seasonal Defensible Space Inspectors (DSI), and one permanent and one limited term Forestry Technician DSI.
 The Battalion Chief and Fire Captain Specialists are sworn State Peace Officers and Certified Fire Investigators.
-Due to the limited staffing levels, the Unit Fire Marshal and the Pre-Fire Engineer assist with both fire prevention coverage and fire investigations.
+The County Fire/Unit Fire Marshal and the Pre-Fire Engineer assist with both fire prevention coverage and fire investigations.